History of ontology: Native American Ontologies

+Members of the Mohegan Nation share a similar intimate relationship with the land.
+The Mohegan Hill, along the Route 32 highway in southern Connecticut, is particularly important.
+This is mainly due to Mohegan belief that they aren’t simply spiritually tied to the hill, but come from it.
+The Mohegan Nation believe that the Mohegan spirit is especially present around the hill, with gentle spirits protecting those who live there.
+The rocks within the Mohegan Hill are also especially important.
+In Mohegan language the spirit of rocks is acknowledged in the names of their leaders: a male leader is called Sachem (meaning rock man) and a woman leader is referred to as Sunqsquaw (which translates to rock woman).

 Medieval

 Medieval ontology was strongly influenced by Aristotle's teachings.
-The thinkers of this period often relied on Aristotelian categories like substance, act and potency or matter and form to formulate their own theories.
-Important ontologists in this epoch include Avicenna, Thomas Aquinas, Duns Scotus and William of Ockham.
+The thinkers of this period often relied on Aristotelian categories like substance, act and potency, or matter and form to formulate their own theories.
+Important ontologists in this epoch include Avicenna, Thomas Aquinas, Duns Scotus, and William of Ockham.

-Avicenna

 According to Avicenna's interpretation of Greek Aristotelian and Platonist ontological doctrines in medieval metaphysics, being is either necessary, contingent qua possible, or impossible.
 Necessary being is that which cannot but be, since its non-being would entail a contradiction.
 Contingent qua possible being is neither necessary nor impossible for it to be or not to be.
 It is ontologically neutral, and is brought from potential existing into actual existence by way of a cause that is external to its essence.
-Its being is borrowed – unlike the necessary existent, which is self-subsisting and impossible not to be.
+Its being is borrowed—unlike the necessary existent, which is self-subsisting and impossible not to be.
 As for the impossible, it necessarily does not exist, and the affirmation of its being would involve a contradiction.